 You can, and on some occasions this isn't as crazy as it sounds, but be aware that it is a strategy that comes with big risks.

 University A has given you an offer of BBB - but they exclude General Studies and they won't accept ABC instead - ie. you have to get a minimum of a B in all your subjects.
 University B has asked you for ABB - but might still take you with ABC - where University A would not.
 Similarly if the Insurance choice has an option with a Foundation Year or a similar course with lower entry requirements (eg your insurance offer is for AAA for entry to an MSci but the university takes people with ABB on the BSc version of the course).

 Remember to re-look at both the terms of your offer(s) and the general admission requirements for each course.
 This may have useful extra information about their attitude to required grades in key subjects.
 But be careful.
 This is still a gamble.
 If you miss your grades significantly you may have no university place at all.

 Unconditional offers whilst still taking A levels

 Many universities are increasingly offering unconditional places for certain subjects despite applicants not yet knowing their A-level results.
-Don't let this make you feel under pressure to accept, you don't have too.
-If you are confident of meeting your other offers and prefer those universities firm one of those instead.
+Don't let this make you feel under pressure to accept.
+If you are confident of meeting your other offers and prefer those universities, firm one of those instead.